regis-leray/sbt-docker-image/README.md

 lazy val root = project.in(file("."))
   .settings(
       //provide push OPTIONS :: default `Nil`
-      dockerPushOptions := Seq("--disable-content-trust")
+      dockerCmdOptions in DockerImg in push := Seq("--disable-content-trust") )
-   )
-  .enablePlugins(DockerPlugin)
+  .enablePlugins(DockerImagePlugin)
 ```

-With docker push you can override only `dockerPushTags`, if you need to have more control
+With `docker push` you can specify which image to push by overriding settings `tagNames in DockerImg in push`, it will only apply this settings for the task `push`

 > You need to be authenticated by using `docker login -u $DOCKER_ID_USER`, if not you can't push docker images
 >
 > https://docs.docker.com/docker-cloud/builds/push-images/

-### Building & Pushing an image

-To build and push an image use the `dockerBuildAndPush` task.